- About Us

 - Areas for Improvement.
 (Mandatory fields.)

 - A couple of paragraphs of constructive commentary is better than a few bullets, but we don't want to slow you down.
-Comment as you see fit.
+Comment as you see fit (but with more than a few bullet points).

-- Avoid comments like "best I've seen so far" - it may be the best, but campaigns you might not have seen can make win while yours does not... so if you can phrase that sentiment differently it will be appeciated. (e.g., well done, well executed, good job on xxxx, etc.)
+- Avoid comments like "best I've seen so far" - it may be the best you've seen, but campaigns you might not have seen may win while yours does not... so if you can phrase that sentiment differently it will be appreciated. (e.g., well done, well executed, excellent job on xxxx, etc.)

 3. REVIEWING: On Submittable.com

 ENTRIES: When you log into your account, you will see a list of entries for your review.
-Click an entry number, it opens the entry.
+Click an entry number (e.g. 1419 or 1418 below), it opens the entry to display in Submittable.

-Scroll past the questionnaire on the left side, and at the bottom of the left side, you'll see the submitted files for review.
-Click an entry number in the Submission column to open the entry and the review.
+Next, scroll past the student questionnaire headers on the left side, and at the bottom of the left side, you'll see the students' submitted files for review.
+Click an entry number in the Submission column to open the entry and the review form.
+You will see something like:

 Scoresheet.
 The scoresheet appears to the right of the entry.
 (Or there will be a button in the upper right of the screen linking to the

 "reviewing" scoresheet).
-There are areas for ratings and comments.
+There are areas for numerical ratings, and comment areas are below the ratings.
 Comments can be typed directly, or copy-and-pasted from another document.
 You can expand a comment box by clicking and dragging the lower right corner of the box.
+See the red circle below to see the lower right corner draggable widget.

 At the end of the competition, we will provide Collegiate ECHO faculty advisors with the comments (anonymously).
 Faculty may share the comments with their students, use them to inform their teaching, or both.